Rosacea: Outcomes

-The highly visible nature of rosacea symptoms are often psychologically challenging for those affected.
+The highly visible nature of rosacea symptoms is often psychologically challenging for those affected.
 People with rosacea can experience issues with self-esteem, socializing, and changes to their thoughts, feelings, and coping mechanisms.

 Epidemiology

-Rosaceae affects around 5% of people worldwide.
-Incidence varies by ethnicity, and is particularly prevalent in those with Celtic heritage.
-Men and women are equally like to develop rosacea.
+Rosacea affects around 5% of people worldwide.
+Incidence varies by ethnicity, and is particularly prevalent in those of Celtic heritage.
+Men and women are equally likely to develop rosacea.